 In the series “Should you ….”, today the question should you buy a castle?
 All of us have probably dreamed of staying or owning a castle.
 But does it make financial sense?
 And how do you finance a castle?
 Those are the questions I’ll try to answer today in this post.

 I’m not sure about you, but I always like the idea of living/staying in a castle.
 But they are generally expensive to purchase and maintenance does not appear to be very cheap (understatement of the year).
 Also heating is not particularly low either!
 So in todays case, let’s have a look what is out there in the market and what it would cost to own/operate a castle.

 When we know how much is costs, I also want to look at (alternative) ways to finance.
-This came up in various discussions on our Dutch FIRE slack group (see here if you want to join, it’s in Dutch thou!).
+This came up in various discussions in a former Dutch FIRE slack group.
 Since these various discussions we are now also considering renting one for a (long) weekend and doing a FIRE meetup!
 Getting HOT at the FIRE place/pit 😉 Will see if we can make this happen in the coming year.

 For this case study I’m going to look at French castles.
 Here are two sites (1 & 2) that feature several castles for sale.
 From “basic” stuff to full blown major ones.
 Seriously addicted to these sites!
 I know, bad habit.

 We will be looking at a castle that complies to the following: